Monthly Archives: November 2011

 For vegetarians and vegans, Thanksgiving used to mean being relegated to side dishes, but over the last couple of decades it has grown into an occasion for full culinary expression.
 A more plant-based celebration actually reflects Thanksgiving’s original intent— a feast of gratitude for the harvest’s abundance.
 Still, Thanksgiving can be a trying time for […]

-Here’s a nearly-instant cold soup.
+Here’s a nearly-instant cold cucumber soup with plenty of fresh herbs.
 Cucumbers are undoubtedly one of the most refreshing of veggies.
-So on a very hot day, if you want to be as cool as one, serve this lilting cucumber soup.
+So on a very hot day, if you want to be as cool as one, serve this lilting chilled soup.
+Note that coconut yogurt has a naturally sweet taste, so you’ll want to judiciously add […]

 Potatoes, green beans, and quinoa make a refreshing trio in a cold summer soup.
 Serve with fresh corn on the cob and a colorful salad or grilled veggies.
 Though I think this soup tastes best chilled, if you can’t wait, it’s good warm, too!